vircadia/vircadia-docs-sphinx/docs/source/host/quick-start.rst

     sudo yum install |serverrpm|

 4. Go to ``http://[IP address of your server]:40100/`` in your web browser and complete the wizard to set up your domain.
-5. In your Vircadia Interface, open the `Explore` app and enter your server's IP address to get there.
+5. In your Vircadia Interface, open the `Explore` app and enter your server's address to get there.

 ----------------------------
-Linux .deb
+Ubuntu 18.04
 ----------------------------

 1. Open your terminal.